ultimate271/notes/dastoyevsky/brothers02.01.md

 “Impertinent old man!”
 Miüsov observed aloud, while Maximov ran back to the monastery.

+#### Fyodor likens the monk to von Sohn, which gets a rise out of Miüsov who lectures a bit
 “He’s like von Sohn,” Fyodor Pavlovitch said suddenly.

 “Is that all you can think of?...
 In what way is he like von Sohn?
 Have